ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 1. **New Key Use Values**
    The following values are registered in the "JSON Web Key Use" registry to explicitly identify the roles of keys in HPKE operations:
-   - **HPKE-Sender:** A key intended for use in the sender role of HPKE operations, performing encryption and key encapsulation.
+   - **HPKEauth:** A key intended for use in the sender role of HPKE operations, performing encryption and key encapsulation.
-   - **HPKE-Receiver:** A key intended for use in the receiver role of HPKE operations, performing decryption and key decapsulation.
+   - **HPKErecv:** A key intended for use in the receiver role of HPKE operations, performing decryption and key decapsulation.

 These values allow implementations to explicitly track and enforce role-specific key usage in HPKE operations and prevent key reuse with other cryptographic algorithms.